chainpoint/chainpoint-gateway/README.md

 ## About

-Chainpoint Nodes are a critical component of the Tierion Network.
-Nodes allows anyone to run a server that accepts hashes, anchor them to public blockchains, verify proofs, and participate in the Tierion Network Token (TNT) ecosystem.
+Chainpoint Nodes are a critical component of the Chainpoint Network.
+Nodes allows anyone to run a server that accepts hashes, anchor them to public blockchains, verify proofs, and participate in the Chainpoint Network Token (TNT) ecosystem.

 This repository contains the source code for the Chainpoint Node